 Oslo Youth for Healthy and Sustainable Diets – Towards a City Guide to a Planetary Health Diet

-Oslo Youth for Healthy and Sustainable Diets will translate science from the EAT-Lancet Commission into accessible knowledge for youth and city-level action in Oslo, by conducting consultations and inviting local youth to share recommendations on how public spaces and school meals could be reconsidered, with health and sustainability in mind.
+In autumn 2022, Oslo Youth for Healthy and Sustainable Diets translated science from the EAT-Lancet Commission into accessible knowledge for youth in Oslo.
+EAT invited local youth to take part in the project, to develop and share recommendations on how public spaces and school meals could be reconsidered, with health and sustainability in mind.

-To enhance understanding of healthy and sustainable food, and equip residents to change eating habits, the project will hold consultation activities with Oslo youth aged 16-19, addressing:
+To enhance understanding of healthy and sustainable food, and equip residents to change eating habits, the project held four activities with Oslo youth aged 15-25:

 - Overview of the EAT-Lancet report and Planetary Health Diet

-- Co-create recommendations for appealing Planetary Health Diet school meals
+- Co-create recommendations for tasty, healthy, and sustainable school meals

-- Take photos to document local food environments: where and how you interact with food (grocery stores, cafes or restaurants in your neighborhood, school, clubs, home, etc.)
+- Photovoice-inspired exercise: the youth were asked to take photos of their local food environments, to understand where and how they interact with food (grocery stores, cafes or restaurants in your neighborhood, school, clubs, home, etc.)

 - Consultation on food environments